Despite court order, PTI protest convoys depart from Peshawar, Bannu, Punjab to capital

 According to a Dawn.com correspondent in Islamabad, mobile internet services are down across the city, while major roads, including motorways, are blocked with containers.

-Rallies from Khyber Pakhtunkhwa left for Islamabad early in the morning, according to the correspondent.
+Rallies from Khyber Pakhtunkhwa, where the PTI is in power, left for Islamabad early in the morning, according to the correspondent.

-A heavy police contingent is present on the GT and motorway at Hassanabdal, Attock to stop the procession towards Islamabad.

-Local MPAs and MNAs of their respective constituencies are leading their rallies and would join the rallies at Burhan near Hazara interchange, the correspondent said, citing PTI leader Shaukat Yousafzai.
+MPAs and MNAs of their respective constituencies are leading their convoys and would join the rallies at Burhan near Hazara interchange, the correspondent said, citing PTI leader Shaukat Yousafzai.

+However, a heavy police contingent is present on GT Road and motorway at Attock’s Hassanabdal to stop the procession from reaching Islamabad.

+In a post earlier today, the Islamabad police said Rawat T Cross was closed for traffic on both sides and only one lane was open at Chowrangi No.26 for traffic heading both ways.

-Among them are the convoy of PTI district president Peshawar Irfan Saleem, KP health minister Pakhtun Yar Khan’s convoy from Bannu, and a convoy led by KP minister Dr Amjad Ali.
+Among them are the convoys of PTI Peshawar president Irfan Saleem, KP health minister Pakhtunyar Khan’s convoy from Bannu, and a convoy led by KP minister Dr Amjad Ali.

-Another post showed a convoy led by PTI South Punjab president Senator Aoun Abbas and party leader Zartaj Gul Wazir had departed for Islamabad.
+Another post showed a convoy led by PTI South Punjab president Senator Aoun Abbas and MNA Zartaj Gul Wazir had departed for Islamabad.

+A convoy led by the president of PTI’s Balochistan chapter was also on its way to Islamabad.

 “Let our voices echo loud and clear as we stand united for justice, democracy, and a constitutional Pakistan!”

-Internet tracking monitor Netblocks said in a post on X that WhatsApp has been restricted in Pakistan, according to a post from 1:07am.
+Internet tracking monitor Netblocks said WhatsApp has been restricted in Pakistan, according to a post on X at 1:07am.

-“Live metrics show WhatsApp backends have been restricted in Pakistan corroborating reports of media sharing issues; the measure comes as authorities tighten security ahead of protests planned by opposition party PTI calling for the release of former PM Imran Khan,” the statement said.
+“Live metrics show WhatsApp backends have been restricted in Pakistan corroborating reports of media sharing issues; the measure comes as authorities tighten security ahead of protests planned by opposition party PTI calling for the release of former PM Imran Khan,” Netblocks said.

 On Saturday, the interior ministry said that WiFi and mobile internet services would be suspended only in areas with “security concerns” and remain operational as normal in the rest of the country.

-Punjab in general and Lahore in particular came to a grinding halt on Saturday after the entire intercity bus operation — particularly routes leading to Islamabad and Rawalpindi — were suspended.
+Punjab in general, especially Lahore, came to a grinding halt on Saturday after the entire intercity bus operation — particularly routes leading to Islamabad and Rawalpindi — were suspended.

 Also on Saturday, the National Counter Terrorism Authority (Nacta) issued an alert for possible terrorist attacks during the PTI’s march towards Islamabad, reliable sources told Dawn.